FintanMi/bridge-property-estate-agents/README.md

 **Delete Listing**

 Staff and logged in users have their own dashboard page where they can see queries about listings.
 Staff have the option to delete a listing when a house is taken off the market while logged in users can delete a listing they have inquired about.
+A pop up message will ask if they're sure they want to delete the listing.

 ![Navbar](docs/staff_dash.JPG)
 ![Navbar](docs/user_dash.JPG)